paradigmxyz/reth/book/db/README.md

 Lets take a look at a few examples before moving on.
 In the snippet below, the `DbTx::get()` function is used to get the transaction number from the `CumulativeTxCount` table.

-//TODO: This may have been moved as well
+//TODO: This may have been moved in a recent commit to main [File: ]()
-[File: ]()
 ```rust ignore
 let transaction_number = tx